ThatFOSSyguy/introductoryBot/README.md

 # introductoryBot
 This is a very very very simple introductory dicord bot that give introduction.
 Type "!intro" to call the bot.
+It is made in Python 3.9.0.
+It's very customizable.

-# Setting Up
+# Installing and setting up the bot

 Step 1: Go to https://discord.com/developers/applications and click on new application
 ![image](https://user-images.githubusercontent.com/77693447/118782459-be815f00-b8ab-11eb-915d-eeb544651186.png)